JoachimGoedhart/DotBlot-analysis/README.md

 For the code to work, Images must be 700x300 and in .tif format.
 This is best done in ImageJ before starting the analysis.

 It's important to know that if you don’t provide data, you can still run the notebook, and it will use example data.

+If any of the steps fail, it is suggested to file the issue on GitHub.

 ## Initialization
 This section will load all the required packages and data necessary for the proper functioning of this Notebook.